pytest-dev/pytest/doc/en/logging.rst

         caplog.set_level(logging.INFO)
         pass

-By default the level is set on the handler used to catch the log messages, however as a convenience it is also possible to set the log level of any logger::
+By default the level is set on the root logger, however as a convenience it is also possible to set the log level of any logger::